St Peter-in-Ely: The Comper screen

-As explained by the Revd Canon Chris Barber in the church's Guide Book, Comper was deeply aware of the liturgical significance of his designs and very knowledgeable about their historical context; and thus it is not surprising that in designing a chancel screen with the traditional rood and its supporters, St Mary and John the Apostle, Comper should incorporate the liturgical texts appropriate for the veneration of the Christian cross.
+As explained by the Revd Canon Chris Barber in the church's guide book, Comper was deeply aware of the liturgical significance of his designs and very knowledgeable about their historical context; and thus it is not surprising that in designing a chancel screen with the traditional rood and its supporters, St Mary and John the Apostle, Comper should incorporate the liturgical texts appropriate for the veneration of the Christian cross.

-The Hill Pipe-Organ
+The Hill pipe organ

-The pipe-organ at St Peter's-in-Ely is by William Hill and Son, a very small instrument with only seven stops, a single manual and half a pedal-board.
+The pipe-organ at St Peter's-in-Ely is by William Hill & Son, a very small instrument with only seven stops, a single manual and half a pedal-board.
 It was the gift of the Upcher family of East Hall, Feltwell, into which Maria Hester, the daughter and heiress of Edward Bowyer and Catharine Maria Sparke, had married.
 Like the Kempe window and the Comper screen, it was not installed until somewhat later than the church's dedication, although, according to a press report from 1890, it was already promised at that time.
 Recent research indicates that the organ dates from 1891 and was purpose built for the church.
 In September 2021, the organ was awarded Grade II status by the British Institute of Organ Studies.

 Services

-A sung service of Holy Communion is held at St Peter-in-Ely every Sunday at 9.30 am (and a said Eucharist was held at 10.00am every Tuesday prior to the outbreak of Covid-19).
+A sung service of Holy Communion is held at St Peter-in-Ely every Sunday at 9.30 am and a said service of Holy Communion is held every Tuesday at 12:00 pm.
+Evening Prayer is said at 6.00pm on Monday.
 Some additional services are held during Advent, Christmas, Lent and Easter.
 A choir augments the congregational singing on the fourth Sunday in the month.